Cue/hegemon/README.md

 `resources/javascript` directory.
 Custom load schemes can be implemented with the `ScriptLocator` interface.

-Usage at Cue has largely been via HTTP.
+These simple examples show JavaScript evalution out of context - usage at Cue has largely been via HTTP.
 For example, the sample appliction includes a [jersey resource][endpoint] that maps URLs to pre-packaged [javascript files][scripts].
 This allows requests to `/script/example` to run code in `resources/javascript/script/example.js`.
 [Another resource][customscript] evaluates code that's POST'd to it.
 This pattern is used primarily to provide a debugging entrypoint.